Skip to main content

 What do you hope to do as a SoulCollage® facilitator?

-I've offered monthly creative circles since 2015, going virtual and 2x month in 2020.
-The SoulCollage® sessions seem well received, and local folks want to get together.
+I've offered monthly creative circles since 2015, pivoting to meeting virtually 2x month in 2020.
+The SoulCollage® sessions my SiStars have offered to our circle have been well received.
+Several local folks want to get together, and it's an easy medium.

 I've already been asked to co-facilitate our Word Of The Year session at Church in January.
 I like Cindy's idea of deepening with our Word throughout the year, and pastor Erika loves creative offerings.
 I also include creative practices in my Reiki workshops